carlahauu/storysphere/README.md

 By the end, I got much more familiar with working with all the different files within Django.
 Additionally, I learned to use CreateView, UpdateView, DeleteView, etc.
 ## What's next for StorySphere
 There are many changes that I would like to make with StorySphere.
 I aim to polish this tool a lot.
 For example, making updating details of the chapters and characters easier to understand.
 I also want to be able to make all the information stored in Markdown files or allow users to save all the information as a PDF.
 As I learn more, I hope I can make the front end more appealing through React.

+## Additional Notes
+I am new to using Git to share my projects so I wasn't sure on how to completely upload my virtual environment onto here.
+When downloading this file and trying to use this project, please keep that in mind.
+Thanks, sorry for any inconvenience this may cause!